pierreyb/telerouteAPI/_documentation/getting_started.md

   the main functions (CRUD) of the Teleroute freight exchange service.

-  In this documentation, the following code apply
+  In this documentation, the following color convention apply

   Success message.